Definition of allocative efficiency

 Example using diagram

-If the marginal cost of a good was £5, and the price was £10 .
-The price (MU) is greater than marginal cost – suggesting under-consumption.
+At an output of 40, the marginal cost of the good is £6, but at this output, consumers would be willing to pay a price of £15.
+The price (which reflects the good’s marginal utility) is greater than marginal cost – suggesting under-consumption.
 If output increased and price fell, society would benefit from enjoying more of the good.

 Perfect competition – allocatively efficient